BBC Springwatch to come live from Ynys-hir reserve

 Live pictures will be broadcast from the reserve's heronry of nesting grey herons and little egrets.

-Kate Humble, Chris Packham and Martin Hughes-Games will be again presenting the live show, which will include films recorded at the reserve and beyond.
+Kate Humble, Chris Packham and Martin Hughes-Games will be again presenting the live show, which will include films recorded at the reserve on the Ceredigion-Powys border and beyond.

-Mike Clarke, RSPB chief executive said the organisation was delighted that the team had chosen Ynys-hir as a new location, especially as the RSPB celebrates 100 years in Wales this year.'Motivating'
+Mike Clarke, RSPB chief executive said the organisation was delighted that the team had chosen Ynys-hir as a new location, especially as the RSPB celebrates 100 years in Wales this year.

 "Springwatch does a fantastic job of inspiring millions of people about wildlife," he said.